ibm-cloud-docs/mqcloud/mqoc_report_prob.md

 ## Got a question or looking for help?
 {: #help_mqoc_report_prob}

-During the 'experimental' release, [support](https://console.bluemix.net/docs/services/index.html#experimental_services) for the MQ on IBM Cloud service is provided through the [IBM Cloud Developer Community](https://developer.ibm.com/bluemix/support/).
+During the 'beta' release, [support](https://console.bluemix.net/docs/services/index.html#experimental_services) for the MQ on IBM Cloud service is provided through the [IBM Cloud Developer Community](https://developer.ibm.com/bluemix/support/).

 Please use the following tags when searching or posting to dWAnswers:
  * [dWAnswers-mqcloud](https://developer.ibm.com/answers/topics/mqcloud) or